saqirmdevx/HordesIO_Simulator/readme.md

 abilityQue.add=21 #Icicle Orb - Will be casted 7. and repeat from 1. ability (enchant)
 ```

-!!!
-Abilites like Enchant, Arctic Aura, unholy Warcry will be casted only if aura expires. !!!
+- Abilites like Enchant, Arctic Aura, unholy Warcry will be casted only if aura expires.
+We can apply `ability.once=1` and ability will be casted only once
-!!!
-If pointer is on abilityQue [3] and ability is on cooldown or does not met conditions it will turn to position [4] and so ... !!!
+- If pointer is on abilityQue [3] and ability is on cooldown or does not met conditions it will turn to position [4] and so ...

 ## Ability and Aura List of IDs